maelillien/cuny-projects/README.md

 # cuny-projects
 A collection of personal and collaborative data science and machine learning work completed as part of the CUNY SPS Master of Data Science program.

-R, Python, Jupyter notebooks, Apps deployed using Dash, RShiny
+Technologies: R, Python, Jupyter notebooks, Dash, RShiny

 #### Apps, Dashboards and Visualizations